-- WEATHER: A very broad division of climate in Mayan lands, it would be in a northern zone, belonging to the Yucatan Peninsula, de dry and hot climate (less in the coastal strip that is humid) and a southern zone that covers Chiapas, Guatemala y Belize where the high forest gives a climate Hot and humid.
+- WEATHER: A very broad division of climate in Mayan lands, it would be in a northern area, belonging to the Yucatan Peninsula, de dry and hot climate (less in the coastal strip that is humid) and a southern area that includes Chiapas, Guatemala y Belize where the high forest gives a climate Hot and humid.

-- RAINS: Regarding the seasons, here the year is divided into dry season (from May to October) and rainy season (from November to April), with heavy rains especially in the afternoons.
-During this season hurricanes form on the coasts.
+- RAINS: Regarding the seasons, here the year is divided into dry season (from May to October) and rainy season (from November to April), with copious rains especially in the afternoons.
+During this season, hurricanes form on the coasts.

 Best time to travel to Mexico, Guatemala and Belize?